napulen/romanyh/README.md

 The function returns a [music21.stream.Stream](https://web.mit.edu/music21/doc/moduleReference/moduleStream.html) object.

-The difference between `harmonize` and `harmonizations` is that the latter is a generator producing a different harmonizations for the same progression:
+The difference between `harmonize` and `harmonizations` is that the latter is a generator.
+It produces a different harmonization in every iteration:

 ```python
 import romanyh